Mastering TTL Strategies

 How do CDNs handle DNS TTL differently from recursive resolvers?

+Can I set different TTLs for A and AAAA records?
 Yes.
-Each DNS record type maintains an independent TTL.
-You can configure IPv4 (A) at 3600s and IPv6 (AAAA) at 300s if your dual-stack infrastructure requires asymmetric failover routing.
+Each DNS record maintains an independent TTL.
+You can configure IPv4 (A) at 3600s and IPv6 (AAAA) at 300s if your dual-stack infrastructure needs asymmetric failover behavior.